 1. It’s Not as Easy As It Looks

-To maximize income property requires an accountant’s eye for detail, a grasp of landlord-tenant laws & should they choose to manage a rental property – a landlord’s firm but friendly disposition.
+To maximize income, property requires an accountant’s eye for detail, a grasp of landlord-tenant laws, and, should they choose to manage a rental property, a landlord’s firm but friendly disposition.

 Toilets – termites and tenants are often the complaints of landlords!